darekjk/roughsets-base/README.md

 - classifiers
 - post-processing methods

-The library doesn't use basic loops so should help to build vary fast extensions when large datasets will be used.
+The library doesn't use basic loops so should help to build very fast extensions when large datasets will be used.

 The library implements these main functions:
 - computation of indiscernibilty relations - function: get_indiscernibility_relations